biggproject/biggdocs/Modelling.md

 ### Description:

-This function fits a PROPHET model
+This function trains and fits a PROPHET model

 ### Input arguments:
 * _ts_train_: <code>timeSeries</code>.
 Imported into a DataFrame with columns 'ds' (dates),